jdemarc/100-days-of-code/logs/log13.md

 **Today's Progress**: I started with FreeCodeCamp's Bootstrap challenges.
 I completed several Salesforce developer modules.

 **Thoughts**: I was indecisive today.
 I spent several hours working on Salesforce developer lessons.
 Then I looked around at Frontend Mentor challenges to see if anything peaked my interest.
 I decided to re-practice Bootstrap through FreeCodeCamp since I have been spending most of my sessions with them.

+### Day 80, January 20, 2021

+**Today's Progress**: I completed 32% of FCC's Bootstrap lesson.

+**Thoughts**: I feel that Bootstrap was something I really experimented with while I was in my software engineering boot camp.
+Personally, I really like it.
+It's super convenient, gets rid of almost all of my custom CSS, and to me is intuitive.
+The references for Bootstrap are also very user friendly.
+The only thing I worry about with Bootstrap is if there is anything performance related to adding a bunch of classes to an element.
+I would think not? but I'd have to look it up.